 The relationship between the two is strategic.
 A brand with high SOV but lower market share is often investing heavily in awareness campaigns to capture future customers.
 Conversely, a brand with strong market share but declining SOV may be at risk of losing ground to more vocal competitors who are shaping the narrative.

-SOV is powerful because it helps predict future market share.
-Research from Nielsen has shown that for every 10% excess in Share of Voice (eSOV) (when a brand’s voice is higher than its market share) companies typically see an average 0.5% annual increase in market share.
+Share of Voice matters because it predicts future market share – research from Nielsen shows that for every 10% excess in Share of Voice (eSOV), companies typically see an average 0.5% annual increase in market share.
 This proves that visibility today often translates into growth tomorrow.

 At Onclusive, we see this dynamic play out daily.
 Our platform processes more than 28 million brand mentions each day, giving us a uniquely data-driven perspective on how voice translates into influence and impact.
-Brands that monitor and optimise their SOV gain not only more visibility, but also a measurable competitive advantage.
+Brands that monitor and optimize their SOV marketing strategy gain not only more visibility, but also a measurable competitive advantage.

 The Benefits of Tracking Share of Voice